 If a newborn calf requires resuscitation, put them in the calf recovery position, poke a clean straw in their nose, dribble a few drops of water in their ear or rub them vigorously.
 Hanging calves upside down actually makes it more difficult for the calf to start breathing.
 Fluid that drains from a calf that is hung upside down mostly comes from the stomach, not the lungs, and gravity will make it more difficult for the lungs to expand.
 See a demonstration in this short video:

-2. Intervene if the calf hasn’t received colostrum 2 to 4 hours after birth.
+2. Intervene if the calf hasn’t received colostrum two to four hours after birth.

 Colostrum not only provides the calf’s first immune system but also has many nutrients to give calves their best start.
 Good quality colostrum should be given between two to four hours after birth, but calves are able to absorb some antibodies up to 24 hours.
 Learn more in the video below.